Why Spin Class Slims Thighs, not Bulks Them

 Spin classes are ideal for self-conscious individuals because everyone works out in the same physical position: sitting on a bike and pedaling; nobody stands out.

-Spinning and other cardio routines of a “steady state” nature (continuous pacing) tap into slow twitch fiber, which is designed for long duration.
-Slow twitch fiber does not get bigger.
+Spinning and other cardio routines of a “steady state” nature (continuous pacing) tap into slow-twitch fiber, which is designed for long duration exercise.
+Slow-twitch fiber does not get bigger.

 Though some spin routines involve brief explosive bursts of pedaling, this high-intensity phase does not bulk the thighs.
 If it did, spin classes would be full of bodybuilders.
 Tracy Anderson misses the boat on this one.